Laser Material Processing

 Laser Additive Manufacturing

 Laser additive manufacturing processes are those where additional material is added to workpieces with the help of a laser beam.
-The role of that laser beam is to initiate in some way the conversion of some source material e.g. in liquid or powder form into a solid, usually by melting, sintering or photo-polymerization.
-One uses such techniques particularly for rapid prototyping and tooling.
+That is in a way the opposite of laser machining, which is always subtractive.

 See the article on laser additive manufacturing for details.